duncanatt/detecter/tutorial/docs/using-detecter/inline-instrumentation.md

 1. the file where the Erlang source file to be weaved resides (or directory of files, in case of `#!erlang weave/3`),

-2. the main function `#!erlang mfa_spec/1` of the analyser we want weaved, and,
+2. the function `#!erlang mfa_spec/1` of the analyser we want weaved, and,

 3. an option list.